 I genuinely believe that there are no women’s issues.
 Women’s studies courses should be abolished.
 There should not be a ministerial position for women’s issues.
 There should not be women’s advocates on campus.
 Laws relating to sexual violence need to be rewritten so that they are not framed in gender terminology.

 The reason for this is two-fold.
 Put simply, any issue that can affect a person can affect another person.
 Men experience rape, domestic violence, discrimination at work, and sexual objectification.
 There is no issue that is only applicable to either men or women.
-Dividing the political landscape into gendered issues in this way simultaneously does 2 things.
-1: It refuses to acknowledge that men can and do experience the same things as women and 2: It demeans these issues by relegating them to the status of “women issues” i.e. of less importance than “male issues” like economics and war.
+Dividing the political landscape into gendered issues in this way simultaneously does two things: one, it refuses to acknowledge that men can and do experience the same things as women and two, it demeans these issues by relegating them to the status of “women issues” i.e. of less importance than “male issues” like economics and war.
 In short, my experiences have led me to believe that equal rights can only be achieved by granting equal responsibilities, not by giving any group of people a hand up or by setting targets for ensuring that X number of Y group will be represented in Z body.